jayjoska/tinyTraveler/WIKI.md

 9. Once your diff has been approved, land it using ```arc diff```.

-10. Check [this](https://willdemaine.ghost.io/a-simpler-phabricator-stacked-diff-workflow/) out if you need to make a diff based on another diff.
+10. Check [this](https://willdemaine.ghost.io/a-simpler-phabricator-stacked-diff-workflow/) out if you need to make a diff based on another diff that has not yet been accepted.

 # 6. Arcanist troubleshooting